-This kind of divorce relies heavily on the negotiating process, so, even though each party needs an attorney, it’s to avoid an aggressive litigator.
+This kind of divorce relies heavily on the negotiating process, so, even though each party needs an attorney, it’s best to avoid an aggressive litigator.
 Instead, each side should seek out an attorney experienced in mediating and collaborative divorces.
 Once attorneys have been hired, the two parties and their attorneys will meet for an initial negotiation.

 Prior to meeting, each party will consult privately with their attorney to discuss their goals.
 They will set the ground rules for what they want, where they’re willing to compromise, and on which issues they will not bend.
 This will help each attorney better advise their client during the process and will help the two attorneys better communicate with one another.
 As the entire process will rely on several meetings like this, it’s important to learn how to communicate with everyone involved in way conducive to negotiating a final settlement.
 Unlike divorce court, bitter disputes will not help prove one side or the other.

 There are occasions in which mediation just doesn’t work.
 In that situation, the couple may have no choice but to pursue a full divorce proceeding in family court.
 For this reasons, the attorneys each side retains will likely have signed a “no court” clause and will step down from these cases.
 The couple will then have to retain a litigation attorney experienced with divorce law.